dilloncarney/Automation/README.md

 ***Misc.***
-- Please see our Namely Automation wiki for additional documentation:
+- Please see our Automation wiki for additional documentation:
  - - www. ... .com

 - Please create a new QAA ticket for any requests or issues:
  - - www. .... .com

-- Please see our Namely Automation HipChat/Slack chat room:
+- Please see our Automation HipChat/Slack chat room:
  - - QA-Automation